 - Be appropriate for the form of business you have chosen

+In many cases, your name will also have to be properly registered.
+How do you get one little name to do all that?
 Here’s what you need to know to choose the best possible business name when you’re starting a small business in Canada.

-How to Create a Winning Business Name
+How to Choose a Business Name in Canada

-First, the marketing elements.
+First, let's look at the marketing elements.
 You want to choose a business name that's memorable but is also going to encapsulate what your business does for marketing purposes.
 (Restaurants and designers often ignore this rule and pick one word names they hope will engrave themselves in their customers' memories but the rest of us need names that do both of these things.)